brootware/staging.github.io/_drafts/forensics-report-template.md

 - [ ] The department or organization that requests the report
 - [ ] the participants of the investigation(the investigators, the victim(s), and the suspect, with information about all of them).
 - [ ] Also, it contains the lists of the interrogated or reviewed people
-- [ ] Besides that, any search warrants, or authorization for the examination or investigatoin of the evidence.
+- [ ] Besides that, any search warrants, or authorization for the examination or investigation of the evidence.

 ## The Executive Summary